-declare statements are intended for initialization of global matrices and strings that are used by procedures in a library system.
+declare statements are intended for initialization of global variables that are used by procedures in a library system.

 It is best to place declare statements in a separate file from procedure definitions.
 This will prevent redefinition errors when rerunning the same program without clearing your workspace.